-Unfortunately, dogs can suffer from a number of the same health problems that people do.
-One of the most common and serious examples is canine diabetes — a disease characterized by improper pancreas function.
+One of the most serious chronic illnesses dogs suffer from is canine diabetes — a disease characterized by improper pancreas function.

 Without a healthy pancreas, your dog will have trouble regulating his blood sugar levels.
 Left untreated, diabetes can cause very serious complications and even death.

-So, you’ll always want to work with your vet to keep your dog as healthy as possible and feed him a food that provides the kind of nutrition a diabetic dog needs.
+So, you’ll need to work with your vet and feed him food that provides the kind of nutrition a diabetic dog needs.

 Diabetes & Your Dog’s Diet